 Accepted incoming students must try to arrange their own accommodation prior to their arrival.
 If permanent accommodation cannot be obtained from abroad, they must arrange temporary housing in a youth hostel, Airbnb or an inexpensive hotel for the first one or two weeks of their stay.
 They can then search for housing in Germany.
-You can also find more housing information and offers

-By joining MBS Microsoft Teams Homeseekers Group (please contact the International Center if you want to be added to the group)
+You can also find more housing information and offers by joining MBS Microsoft Teams Homeseekers Group (please contact us if you want to be added to the group).
+Other than that, MBS is not providing active housing assistance.

 It happens quite often that students are not able to book something from abroad because their budget is limited and they therefore are dependent on finding a room in a shared apartment.
-However if this is something you are looking for then be prepared that your roommates want to meet you before you move in.
+However, if this is something you are looking for then be prepared that your roommates want to meet you before you move in.

 Also, keep in mind that rooms or apartments are only online for a short period.
 It only takes about 1-2 hours for a property owner to receive enough requests for an apartment / a room.
-Therefore if you have an offer that is not a fraud do not think too long.
+Therefore, if you have an offer that is not a fraud do not think too long.
 If you are not sure contact us, we are happy to help.